apostrophecms-legacy/apostrophe-legacy-import/README.md

 `--global` imports the global preferences document.

-`--blog-2` can be passed to drop the path portion of the slug from all docs of type `blogPost`.
+`--convert-blog-2-slugs` accepts a comma-separated list of 2.x doc types that came from `apostrophe-blog-2` subclasses.
+Note these must be the *original* type names before mapping.
+The slugs of these will be converted to have no slashes, but for bc and to prevent conflicts the publication date part is kept, with hyphens.
 This is necessary when importing content from `apostrophe-blog-2`.

 > **Warning:** `apostrophe-blog-2` has no direct equivalent in Apostrophe 2.
-Currently it only makes sense to use this option when there was just one parent blog page on the 0.5 site.
+Currently it only makes sense to use this option when there was just one parent blog page on the 0.5 site per subclass of `apostrophe-blog-2`.
 If there was more than one, you will be left with no way to distinguish the blogs the posts belong to.
 Contributions welcome.

 ## Importing the home page and other parked pages